In 2022, hardly anyone bats an eye when they hear that someone works from home. In 2012, though, the idea of working remotely was foreign to many.

 After getting a taste of not having to commute to the office or attend a dozen conference room meetings per week, many workers won't want to return to the office.

-3. Increased Automation, Especially for Managerial Tasks
+3. Increased Automation, Especially for Administrative Tasks

 By the end of this year, experts estimate that humans will complete just 58 percent of task hours, and machines will handle the remaining 42 percent.
 Just 4 years ago in 2018, humans completed 71 percent of task hours and machines took care of a mere 29 percent.